hashicorp/nomad/website/source/docs/drivers/exec.html.md

 `artifact_source` to be downloaded as well.
 Any `command` is assumed to be present on the running client, or a downloaded artifact.

+If you are receiving the error `* Constraint "missing drivers" filtered <> nodes` and using the exec driver, check to ensure that you are running Nomad as root.
+This also applies for running nomad in -dev mode.

 ## Examples

 To run a binary present on the Node: